Do face masks prevent COVID-19?

 - Cover your coughs and sneezes with a tissue and throw away tissue in trash after sneezing

-COVID‑19 vaccines are available for everyone ages 5 and over to prevent the spread of the virus.
-Taking these precautions are a critical step in preventing the spread of COVID‑19, especially as new variants spread.
+COVID‑19 vaccines are available for everyone ages 6 months and older to prevent the spread of the virus.
+Taking these precautions are a critical step in preventing the spread of COVID‑19, especially if new variants spread.

 Learn more about COVID‑19